tum-ewk/ficus/doc/run_ficus.rst

 A cmd window should appear showing the actual status and a few minutes later six result figures should show up.
 The sub-folder ``result`` should contain the saved result figures as well as a result-file.

 Using this way of running the model, the function :func:`run_from_excel` from the ``ficus.py``  script is called within VBA.
 This requires, that ``ficus.py`` can be found by python.
-To make sure this is the case, follow step 4 of the :ref:`install-ref <installation>`.
+To make sure this is the case, follow step 4 of the :ref:`installation <install-ref>`.